surbhibawaria/Pewlett-Hackard-Analysis/README.md

 #### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-There are presently 1549 qualified, retirement-ready employees in total to mentor the next generation of Pewlett Hackard, which doesn't seems to be enough.
-Now we can further breakdown the mentorship eligible employees by their titles for better understanding.
+There are presently 1549 qualified, retirement-ready employees in total to mentor the next generation of Pewlett Hackard.
+Now we can further breakdown the mentorship eligible employees by their titles for better understanding, and it can be seen that their are insufficient retirement-ready employees to mentor the next generation.

 <img width="288" alt="mentorship_eligible_emp_query" src="https://user-images.githubusercontent.com/95826875/153343211-d519997d-7e49-4fdb-b251-b366342e4a25.png">